ragtam/angular-playground/src/app/menu/readme.md

 menu-item.component.ts

 ViewContainerRef represents a container to which we can attatch a view.
 In our case we are going to attach the view that was passed into our menuFor input property.
-To do so, we use createEmbedeedView method, which does the actual insertion of a view into our container.
+To do so, we use createEmbedeedView method existing on ViewContainerRef, which does the actual insertion of a view into our container.

 ## See it Working

-At that moment we should be able to see nested menu after clicking on a parent element.
-So lets add MenuModule to imports array in AppModule, and also add menu html with some sub items inside to AppComponent.
+At that moment we should be able to see a nested menu after clicking on a parent element.
+But before that we have to set up a playground for that.
+Lets add MenuModule to imports array in AppModule, and also add menu html with some sub items inside to AppComponent template.

 ```
 @NgModule({